Written 04/02/24

 Empathy is the cornerstone of healing in EFT.
 By offering empathy, therapists and partners engage in a process that activates mirror neurons, fostering emotional resonance and connection.
 This neurological engagement encourages the development of empathy within the individual and can facilitate the rewiring of neural pathways, promoting growth and the capacity for secure attachment even later in life.

-How It Is Addressed in Session
+How Narcissistic Traits are Addressed in Session

 EFT sessions abstain from using stigmatizing labels like "narcissistic," focusing instead on the attachment dynamics at play.
 I will guide you both through a process of recognizing and articulating the emotions that fuel your negative cycle.
 This involves: